rubyonjets/jets/docs/_docs/prewarming.md

 nav_order: 17
 ---

+**UPDATE 12/3/2019**: AWS has released [Provisioned Concurrency for Lambda Functions](https://aws.amazon.com/blogs/aws/new-provisioned-concurrency-for-lambda-functions/) which essentially keeps the Lambda functions warm.
+It moves the cold start from invocation time to the Lambda function build time.
+Refer to the [Provisioned Concurrency pricing](https://aws.amazon.com/lambda/pricing/) for cost details.

+Provisioned Concurrency is configured via a property on the [AWS::Lambda::Alias](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-alias-provisionedconcurrencyconfiguration.html) resource.
+Jets does not yet currently support this.
+Support will be added in the future.
+PRs are welcome and will be considered. 😁

 Jets supports prewarming your application to remedy the Lambda cold start issue.
 Prewarming is enabled by default.
 Only [Controller]({% link _docs/controllers.md %}) functions are prewarmed.
 To adjust the prewarming settings, edit your `config/application.rb`.
 Example:

 ```ruby